micropython/micropython/ports/nrf/boards/feather52840/README.md

 This will give you a **fast blinky DFU pattern** to indicate you are in DFU mode.

-you can **build and flash** a CircuitPython binary via the following command:
+You can **build and flash** a CircuitPython binary via the following command:

 ```
 $ make V=1 SD=s140 SERIAL=/dev/tty.usbmodem1411 BOARD=feather52840 all dfu-gen dfu-flash